wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.6 =
+* New: WYSIWYG MCE Editor for the catalog item description.
+* New: Edit category name and slug.
+* New: Added French localization.
+(Thanks Nicolas)
+* Fix: Javascript syntax error fixed in Remove All CataBlog Data script.
+* Fix: Forwards browser to the CataBlog interface when a library item is loaded into the standard WP Post editor.
+* Fix: Edit library item panels do not overlap on small screens.
+* Fix: Category list line up correctly in IE now.
+* Fix: Text input boxes shouldn't cut off dangling letters in IE.
+* Fix: Modal window's position is now fixed, meaning no scrolling back to the top of the page to use it.

 = 1.5 =
 * New: Gallery feature for specific custom ordered groupings of catalog library items.